MU-Data-Science/EVA/README.md

     If you have deidentified sequences on your local machine to analyze, copy to the CloudLab node using `scp`.

-    **g.** There are two variant analysis scripts.
+    **f.** There are two variant analysis scripts.
 Each of them will perform the alignment, sorting, marking duplicates, and variant calling.
-The script `run_variant_analysis_fbayes.sh` uses Freebayes for variant calling; `run_variant_analysis_gatk.sh` uses GATK's HaplotypeCaller.
+The script `run_variant_analysis_fbayes.sh` uses Freebayes
+    for variant calling; `run_variant_analysis_gatk.sh` uses GATK's
+    HaplotypeCaller.
 Run a variant analysis script by passing the required arguments.
 (See usage statement of the script.)
 Here are two examples.

        $ ${HOME}/EVA/scripts/run_variant_analysis_fbayes.sh hs38 SRR062635_1.filt.fastq.gz SRR062635_2.filt.fastq.gz